AdSegura/crypto-busboy/README.md

 function downloadFile(req, res, next){
         const file = req.params.file;
         cryptoBusBoy
-                    .download(req, res, next, file)
-                    .catch(e => next(e))
+                    .download(req, res, next, file) //will validate file param name .catch(e => next(e))
-        //or if you are using req.params.file you can directly use
+        // or if you are using req.params.file you can directly use
         // cryptoBusBoy.download(req, res, next);
 }